|

 "The Bluffs" is a country club style, upscale residential and golfing community located just east of St. Francisville.
 Other accomodations are available in nearby Baton Rouge.

 In December 2010, the construction of the John James Audubon Bridge reached a historic milestone with the connection of the two spans, creating the longest cable-stayed bridge in the Western Hemisphere.
-The bridge was opened on May 5, 2011. more about the bridge from DOTD

 The opening of the bridge closed a St. Francisville icon at the end of the main street: the St. Francisville ferry, which offered regular service across the Mississippi River to west bank communities including New Roads for decades.